D1eku/SASOW/README.md

 ![image](https://user-images.githubusercontent.com/45185542/146493094-9c11b94c-94df-4274-998c-e516f4f2f44b.png)

-## Expert Mode
+### Expert Mode

-If you need more funcionaliti feel freedom to enter and edit the code supporting you with the essential model datahandler, and more classes!!
+If you need more functionality feel freedom to enter and edit the code supporting you with the essential model datahandler, and more classes !!

-//Todo edit Expert mode.
+//Todo add information for Expert mode.